 Date Developed: 04/03/2012.
 Source: Michigan Public Health Training Center and the Genesee County Health Department.
 Presenter(s): Camara Jones, MD, MPH, PhD.
-Type: Webcast.
-Level: Introductory.
+Type: Webinar.
+Level: Intermediate.
 Length: 110 minutes.

 This presentation equips public health workers with tools for motivating, initiating, and sustaining work to address health equity.
 These tools include the “Cliff Analogy” animation which distills three levels of health intervention; a definition of racism which can be generalized to become a definition of any structured inequity; the “Gardener’s Tale” allegory which illustrates and encourages discussion about three levels of racism; data on the relationship between “socially assigned race” and self-rated health; a three-part definition of health equity including what it is, how to achieve it, and how it relates to health disparities; and information on an international anti-racism treaty which can serve as a platform for action.